History & Outlook

 28.06.2021

 Funding by the Federal Ministry for Economic Affairs and Energy (BMWE) for the joint project “SolarRetrofit – Solar Thermal Heat for Power Plants and Industry” of Siemens Energy Global GmbH & Co.
-KG and the Institute for Solar Research of the German Aerospace Center e.V. with grant notification dated June 28, 2021.
-The period of public funding was from July 2021 to March 2024.
+KG and the Institute of Solar Research of the German Aerospace Center e.V. with grant notification dated June 28, 2021.
+The period of public funding was from July 2021 to March 2024, with a total budget of EUR 1.75 million.

 28.05.2013